The Reading Seminar curriculum focuses on the acquisition of vocabulary and the mastery of basic reading skills as applied to nonfiction.

 The goal of the Reading Seminar class is to improve all students’ reading comprehension by reviewing and practicing individual reading skills such as establishing purpose / predicting, making inferences, evaluating and clarifying, finding main ideas, and using vocabulary in context, to name a few.

-Vocabulary: To prepare for Wordly Wise vocabulary quizzes, you may find the online resources helpful.
-There are flashcards, games, and practice quizzes for each lesson.
+Vocabulary: To prepare for Wordly Wise vocabulary quizzes, you may find the online resources on my "Reading Seminar" link helpful.

 Reading: Practice Jamestown tests and 6Way Paragraphs are available.
 Students may work independently or with me in an effort to refine higher-level thinking skills.
-Please see me for these materials if you are interested.
+Please visit the "Reading Seminar" link for materials.